The Fujifilm GF 50mm F3.5 Review | A Must-Have GFX Lens?

 Frankly, I had a hard time reviewing this lens.
 The GF 50mm F3.5 is supposed to be an entry-level consideration for those new to the GFX platform, but it performs like an absolute beast.
 I've spent the better part of five months test-driving this lens more than any other GFX lens I've used, and this performs well above its price and weight.
 It's an exceptional product with very few flaws, and because of that, it makes this review harder.

-On the one hand, I've been finding so much value I feel like any GFX user could benefit from this product.
+On the one hand, I've been finding so much value that any GFX user could benefit from this product.
 On the other hand, Fujifilm's digital medium format space isn't synonymous with accessibility, so telling people there's something they have to add to their kit is a tricky proposition.
-With that in mind, let's explore this glass together and find out whether or not this lens may be the right one for you
+With that in mind, let's explore this glass together and determine whether this lens may be the right one for you.

 To Know: